jeinselen/VF-BlenderAutosaveRender/README.md

   - The default string `{project}-TotalRenderTime.txt` will save a dynamically labeled file alongside the project (logging render time per-project since each log file would be named per-project)
     - Using `TotalRenderTime.txt` will allow all Blender files in the same directory to use the same log file (logs would be per-directory, not per-project)
     - Whereas `{project}/TotalRenderTime.txt` will save the log file inside the default auto save directory (this is specific to MacOS and Linux; backslash would be required in Windows)
+- `Display Estimated Remaining Render time` will display in the render window menu bar an estimation for how much time is left during the rendering of animations
+  - This isn't particularly accurate, especially during the first few frames or in scenes with a great deal of variability in render time from frame to frame, but can give a general guess as to how long you have left to wait

 ## Project Settings